 A liminal horror short set inside the husk of an empty multiplayer shooter, where silence becomes the scare.
 It excels at mood, concept, and restraint, turning familiar FPS spaces into something uncanny.
 The free package is complete and tidy, with design choices that reward curiosity.
 It narrowly missed the list because of its brief length and niche appeal, not a lack of quality.
 Best for players who value concept-first horror and want a focused, unsettling session that doesn’t rely on jump scares.
 Strong community praise underscores its clever premise.

-A meaty survival-horror campaign built on the GoldSrc engine, offering psychological dread, scarce resources, and even co-op.
+A meaty survival-horror campaign built on the GoldSrc engine, offering psychological dread, scarce resources, and even co-op for up to four players.
 The content is generous for a free release, and its cult status is well earned.
-It narrowly missed the main list due to dated tech and clunky combat that can grate in 2025, even though the atmosphere still works.
+It narrowly missed the main list due to dated tech and combat that can grate today, even though the atmosphere still holds up.
 Consider it a historical cornerstone: ambitious, influential, and entirely free.
-Best for horror fans who don’t mind aging visuals in exchange for length and intensity.
+Best for horror fans who don't mind aging visuals in exchange for a 10-hour campaign and genuine intensity.

 A blocky survival sandbox with crafting, vehicles, giant maps, and hundreds of community servers to explore.
 It shines through sheer scope and player-driven stories, supported by long-running updates and mods.
 Despite its popularity, it missed the main cut for creativity and polish; it feels busy and dated compared to fresher design-forward indies.
 The free model is fair for the core game and there’s endless time value if the loop hooks you.
 Best for survival fans who prioritize systems and social play over art style.